By Wendy Blanton

 By Jean Schara

-Francois’s hand had been poised to open the door to his new employer when it opened, revealing a courtly gentleman decidedly out of place in this rundown industrial district.
+Francois’s hand had been poised to open the door to his new employer when it opened, revealing a courtly gentleman decidedly out of place in this rundown industrial district.“Mr. Bergeron, I presume?” the man asked.

 “Yes.
 Please call me Francois.”
 He offered his hand for a hand-shake, hoping the gentleman would introduce himself, because he did not like being at a disadvantage.